josmar-crwdstffng/angular/aio/content/guide/router.md

 ## Displaying a 404 page

-To display a 404 page, set up a [wildcard route](guide/router#wildcard-route-how-to) with the `component` property set to the component you'd like to use for your 404 page as follows:
+To display a 404 page, set up a [wildcard route](guide/router#wildcard-route-how-to) with the `component` property set to the component you would like to use for your 404 page as follows:

 <code-example header="AppRoutingModule (excerpt)" path="router/src/app/app-routing.module.8.ts" region="routes-with-wildcard"></code-example>

 The last route with the `path` of `**` is a wildcard route.
-The router selects this route if the requested URL doesn't match any of the paths earlier in the list and sends the user to the `PageNotFoundComponent`.
+The router selects this route if the requested URL does not match any of the paths earlier in the list and sends the user to the `PageNotFoundComponent`.

 ## Setting up redirects